yogurt-foundation/yogurt-css-documentation/docs/spacing/padding.md

 ## Padding

-Utilities for manipulating an element's padding.
+Utilities for controls padding in 0.25rem increments.

 ### Class